 Mental Turmoil: Sheets, Sky, Blankets, Carpet

-That she’s in a distraught mental state in the early part of the song is suggested by the lines:
+The woman’s distraught mental state in the early part of the song would seem to be as a result of rejection by her lover.
+That she’s distraught is suggested by the lines:

 ‘The empty-handed painter from your streets